Overview

 is null).
 We are only calling our logic during mounting.

-DraggableItem Component
+DraggableItem React Component

 In order to make the code cleaner, we will wrap the activation logic in a special DraggableItem